eigenhombre/cl-oju/README.md

 [Serapeum](https://github.com/ruricolist/serapeum).
 This one is focused on a fairly narrow goal: to provide fairly simple equivalents to core Clojure functions.
 Since I frequently reach for (and write) these out of habit, I wanted a place to put them.

 I haven't needed to worry too much about comprehensiveness or performance, though PRs to improve either will be gratefully reviewed.
+I basically add functions/macros here when I reach for them from Clojure while working in Common Lisp.

 Note that I stick to the functional *interface* of familiar Clojure functions, but do not worry about immutable data structures or